 The W25N02KV may have initial invalid blocks when it ships from factory.
 Also, additional invalid blocks may develop during the use of the device.
-Nvb represents the minimum number of valid blocks in the total number of available blocks (See Table 12.1).
-An invalid block is defined as blocks that contain bad bits uncorrectable by the on-chip ECC.
-Block 0, block address 00h is guaranteed to be a valid block at the time of shipment.
+Nvb represents the minimum number of valid blocks in the total number of available blocks (See Table 10-1).
+An invalid block is defined as blocks that contain on-chip ECC uncorrectable bad bits.
+The first eight blocks, block 0 to block 7 and the last four blocks, block 2044 to block 2047 are guaranteed to be valid blocks at the time of shipment with on-chip ECC enabled.